Finances

 While Lakota’s budget stabilization policy sets a minimum ninety day cash balance, the forecast predicts the amount will exceed seven months at the end of Fiscal Year 2022, more than double the minimum set in policy.

-Fiscal Year 2022 marks 10 consecutive years that Lakota has had a balanced budget.
-This decade of balanced budgets has enabled Lakota to build up very strong cash reserves.
+The close of Fiscal Year 2024 marks 12 consecutive years that Lakota has had a balanced budget.
+This span of more than a decade of balanced budgets has enabled Lakota to build up very strong cash reserves.

 These are just two examples of the district living up to the WE are Fiscally Responsible pillar of its strategic plan.